fastify/fastify/docs/Reference/Server.md

 #### setDefaultRoute
 <a id="setDefaultRoute"></a>

+> **Warning**
-**Notice**: this method is deprecated and should be removed in the next Fastify major version.
-Please, consider to use `setNotFoundHandler` or a wildcard matching route.
+> This method is deprecated and will be removed in the next Fastify
+> major version.
+Please, consider using `setNotFoundHandler` or a wildcard
+> matching route.

 The default 404 handler, or one set using `setNotFoundHandler`, will never trigger if the default route is overridden.
 This sets the handler for the